matrix-org/matrix-spec/content/client-server-api/_index.md

 : The third party identifier specified by the client is not acceptable because it is already in use in some way.

-`M_THREEPID_IN_USE`
-: Sent when a threepid given to an API cannot be used because the same threepid is already in use.

 `M_THREEPID_MEDIUM_NOT_SUPPORTED`
 : The homeserver does not support adding a third party identifier of the given medium.